wmans01/SortingPi/README.md

-Download the ZIP files for all files.
+Download the ZIP file for all files.